Tem's Well of Stuff

 But this doesn't work when they're also hosting fun and exciting roleplaying games with their friends on a regular basis!!

 Here's how I'd rewrite this: have the Medallion game go the same way.
-Then, at the end, when Green Mage asks how everyone enjoyed it, have Muck and Flan say something like, "That story was great!
+Then, at the end, when Green Mage asks how everyone enjoyed it, have Muck say something like, "That story was great!
 Just like every other time!"
-Then Green Mage can be surprised that they've run it before, and Muck and Flan can blithely reveal that it's the only story they ever used.
-Green Mage's horror of realizing they're stuck in a loop and unable to even remember it would be a reason to consider ending their existence.
+Then Green Mage can be surprised that they've run it before, and Muck can blithely reveal that it's the only story they ever run.
+Green Mage's horror of realizing they're stuck in a loop and unable to even remember it?
+That would be a reason to consider ending their existence.

-Then you could have Green Mage remember that spending a thousand years blindly crawling through a swamp is something they wanted to try because they were so desperate for something new.
-That would be a situation where it feels like not taking action isn't acceptable: where you can't just leave Green Mage to rot, even if the only other alternative is to take their life.
+Then you could have Green Mage remember that spending ages blindly crawling through a swamp is something they chose for themself because they were so desperate for anything besides the loop, and now they've fallen right back into it.
+That would be a situation where it might feel like not taking action isn't acceptable: where you can't just leave Green Mage to rot, even if the only other alternative is to take their life.

-Bonus: The Medallion sequence is the only portion of Act 1 where you can fight back, by giving you a parry move that can send red notes back at your opponent.
-What if instead of just being a neat gameplay gimmick, it was revealed to be Green Mage's subconscious desire to have you fight back and free them from the loop, even as they can't consciously process that?
+It's worth noting the Medallion sequence is the only portion of Act 1 where you can fight back, by giving you a parry move that can send red notes back at your opponent.
+What if instead of that just being a neat gameplay gimmick, it was revealed to be Green Mage's subconscious desire to have you kill them, even as they can't consciously process that?

 There's some dialogue suggesting the rot of the world is due to Gold Pig's hoarding of wealth, but... why?
 No one uses money.
 Zigg blames you for spilling their outrageously expensive drink, but money never comes up again.
 What does Gold Pig's stockpile of gold bars have to do with the world decaying?
 No one lives in poverty.
 No one's needs aren't being met.

 And if Gold Pig is slowly ruining the world, why doesn't anyone try to stop them, or seem to care?
 Green Mage and Purple Mage may be in Gold Pig's service, but when they openly chide Gold Pig about their greed, it feels light-hearted.
-"You silly goose, your greed made you spoil your own plans!
-You dummy!" versus "You are condemning us to an ever more miserable existence" sort of thing.
+They seem amused by how Gold Pig's greed leads them to act in short-sighted ways, rather than mourning the slow death of their world brought about by Gold Pig's avarice.

 Like, come on, devs.
 You gave everyone they/them pronouns.
 You gotta be big ol' SJWs like me.
-You had an obvious metaphor for capitalism RIGHT THERE and you didn't follow through.
+You had an obvious metaphor for capitalism consuming and ruining everything RIGHT THERE and you didn't follow through.

 What about a shot of an endless field of broken doors?
 What about a glimpse of a verdant and complete realm, to contrast with the current sparse and rambling areas you explore?
 You can't just say that Murder is the Moral Option and be done with it; you need to work really hard if you want to sell that.